 Mendelsohn was an instructor at Northwestern University Medical College and later professor of pediatrics and community health and preventive medicine at the University of Illinois College of Medicine.

 He often spoke at NHF conventions and produced a newsletter and a syndicated newspaper column, both called The People's Doctor.

 You might expect he encountered opposition from his profession and eventually lost a few battles and jobs because of his outspoken positions which told another side of the medical story.

-1980, Confessions of a Medical Heretic
+Confessions of a Medical Heretic, 1980

-Male Practice: How Doctors Manipulate Women
+Male Practice: How Doctors Manipulate Women, 1982